IBM/secure-bitcoin-wallet/README.md

 To build the application, clone the master branch from this repo and build a container out of it.
 If you just installed Docker in the VM, and if you want to build a container as a regular user, typically you need to add your userid to the `docker` group.

+The build process uses a personal access token for github.com to avoid a build failure due to its access rate limit.
+Refer to [an instruction](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to create one.
+Store your access token into `ACCESS_TOKEN` environment variable.

 ```
 $ git clone https://github.com/IBM/secure-bitcoin-wallet.git
 $ cd secure-bitcoin-wallet
-$ docker build -t secure-bitcoin-wallet .
+$ docker build --build-arg ACCESS_TOKEN=${ACCESS_TOKEN} -t secure-bitcoin-wallet .
 ```

 By default, the Dockerfile installs grpc python packages, such as `grpcio-tools`, to access IBM Cloud Hyper Protect Crypto Services (HPCS).